 - Be patient.
 Some senior dogs may settle in quickly, while others may need a little time to adjust to their new homes.

 - Be prepared.
 You may not have a lot of time with your new pet.
 However, as Chris points out, “Even if it’s not a long life, it’s a life that deserves to be lived.”
 By rescuing an older dog, you are giving him the chance to live the rest of his life in a loving home — a chance that he might not have had otherwise.

 - Not ready to adopt?
 Consider fostering.
 Many organizations, like Mr. Mo, will take care of the vet bills if you provide the love!

+While those tips are super important when adopting a senior pooch, there are a few more things to consider –check out this helpful article on preparing your home for a new rescue dog.
 Whether you’re the parent of a senior dog or a younger pup, bonding with your dog offers some amazing benefits for both of you.
 Check out my free ebook to learn how bonding with your dog can improve your body, mind, spirit, and community.